rawlingsj/jx3-gke-gcloud-gsm/README.md

-# jx3-gke-gcloud-vault
+# jx3-gke-gcloud-gsm
-Jenkins X 3.x GitOps repository using Google Cloud with gcloud for cloud infrastructure creation and vault for secret management
+Jenkins X 3.x GitOps repository using Google Cloud with gcloud for cloud infrastructure creation and Google Secrets Manager for secret management

 ## Prerequisites